psmsmets/oswi_toolkit/README.md

 echo "unset OSWI_DEM_FILES" >> ${CONDA_PREFIX}/etc/conda/deactivate.d/env_vars.sh
 ```

-If for any raison `make` returns the error "'aclocal-1.15' is missing on your system" then run `autoreconf -f -i` before running `./configure ...`.
+If `make` returns the error "'aclocal-1.15' is missing on your system" then run `autoreconf -f -i` before running `./configure ...`.
 This, however, requires GNU automake, which can be installed by, e.g., Homebrew (`brew install automake`).

 ## Usage